If you want to find cheap car insurance in Kentucky, we’ve got the top providers for you.

 - Accident forgiveness: Your premium will not increase after one accident with this policy.
 Plus, if you are free of accidents for five years, USAA will automatically add this coverage for free.

 - Gap insurance (total loss protection): If you finance a vehicle, your lender might require this coverage.
 It pays off the loan when a car is declared a total loss.

 - Car replacement assistance: Unlike gap insurance, this plan provides an additional 20 percent on top of the actual cash value after a total loss.

 - Rental reimbursement: When your vehicle is in the shop for a covered repair, you can receive reimbursement for a rental car.

 - Roadside assistance: This provides emergency service for flat tire changes, towing, lockout service, fuel delivery, and jump-starts.

 What sets USAA apart is exceptional customer service.
 In J.D.
-Power’s 2019 U.S. Auto Insurance Study℠ (Southeast region) and 2019 U.S. Auto Claims Satisfaction Study, USAA performed ahead of the competition.
+Power’s 2020 U.S. Auto Insurance Study℠ and 2020 U.S. Auto Claims Satisfaction Study, USAA performed ahead of the competition.

 |Affordable rates and numerous discounts||Only available for military and their families|